lewmoore/CV/README.md

 ### About Me

 I am a Full Stack developer and Makers Academy Fellow with a curiosity and passion for technology that drives me to always be exploring new things.
-My goal is to joing a tech first startup that adheres to modern Software Engineering practices, including TDD, XP and DevOps, where I can make a difference.
+My goal is to joing a technology driven company that adheres to modern Software Engineering practices, including TDD, XP and DevOps, where I can make a difference.

 I take immense pride in what I do and I thrive within innovative environments where creativity is encouraged.
 My aim is to join a company that understands the value of technology where I can help deliver clean, well-crafted code.